Stochastic process

 Your position at timeis a random variable , forming a sequence .

-The set, a simple symmetric random walk, is a fundamental stochastic process where each depends on past coin flips.
+The set, a simple symmetric random walk, is a fundamental stochastic process where each random variable depends on past coin flips.
+Who is who in this example?

 Sample Space